arobie1992/submission-repo/README.md

 ## 4 Implementation

 ### 4.1 Key Points
 The key points pass is implemented as an LLVM pass that inspects the LLVM IR for branch, switch, and call instructions.
-When it finds a branch or switch instruction, it inserts a new instruction to call to a support function, `csc512project_log_branch` that accepts a string argument of the branch tag.
-This support function opens a file called `branch_trace.txt` for append, writes the branch tag to it, and closes the file.
+When it finds a branch or switch instruction, it inserts a new instruction to call to a support function, `csc512project_log_branch` that accepts an integer argument of the branch ID.
+This support function opens a file called `branch_trace.txt` for append, writes a branch tag with the ID to it, and closes the file.
 The pass also adds a record of the branch and the alternatives to the `branch_dictionary.txt`.

 When it encounters a call instruction, it checks to see if the instruction is a direct call or an indirect call.
 If it is a direct call, it skips it.
 If it is indirect, this means that the call is to a function pointer.
 The pass inserts a new instruction to call another support function, `csc512project_log_fp`.
 This accepts a void pointer that is the function pointer.
 It opens the same `branch_trace.txt` file, writes the address of the function pointer, and then closes the file.